Andy-Shao/MSCD/README.md

 If you want to process it, please run the DHAuDS project.
 Here we provide [HuBERT pretrained weights (tar.gz file) on SC2-C](https://drive.google.com/file/d/1Q-GA1CtpdEu-8S_pFP0cqMKzHI9OpvpY/view) (This source link includes unadapted weight files).
 In the default config, pretrained weights should be unzipped under 'the parent directory of the MSCD project'.

 ### Teacher Consensus
 Here we present an example of processing teacher consensus for the HuBERT model on the SC2-C L2 level.
-You may need to modify a few arguments, such as 'adpt_set_path', 'eval_set_path', and 'adpt_wght_pth'.
-Specifically,
-+ 'adpt_set_path' is the location of the adaptation set of SC2-C.
-+ 'eval_set_path' denotes the location of the evaluation set of SC2-C.
-+ 'adpt_wght_pth' is the location of the teacher adaptation-trained weights.
 ```shell
 python -m runs.SpeechCommandsV2.HuBERT.adaptation.teach_cons --dataset 'SpeechCommandsV2' \
      --adpt_set_path $BASE_PATH'/data/Ada-SpeechCommandsV2-C' \